dawsonc96/Analyzing-International-Debt-Statistics-Using-SQL/README.md

 ## Country with the highest debt
 <p>"Human beings cannot comprehend very large or very small numbers.
 It would be useful for us to acknowledge that fact." - <a href="https://en.wikipedia.org/wiki/Daniel_Kahneman">Daniel Kahneman</a>.
 That is more than <em>3 million <strong>million</strong></em> USD, an amount which is really hard for us to fathom. </p>
 <p>Now that we have the exact total of the amounts of debt owed by several countries, let's now find out the country that owns the highest amount of debt along with the amount. <strong>Note</strong> that this debt is the sum of different debts owed by a country across several categories.
 This will help to understand more about the country in terms of its socio-economic scenarios.
 We can also find out the category in which the country owns its highest debt.
 But we will leave that for now. </p>

+## Average amount of debt across indicators
+<p>So, it was <em>China</em>.
+A more in-depth breakdown of China's debts can be found <a href="https://datatopics.worldbank.org/debt/ids/country/CHN">here</a>. </p>
+<p>We now have a brief overview of the dataset and a few of its summary statistics.
+We already have an idea of the different debt indicators in which the countries owe their debts.
+We can dig even further to find out on an average how much debt a country owes?
+This will give us a better sense of the distribution of the amount of debt across different indicators.</p>

+## The highest amount of principal repayments
+<p>We can see that the indicator <code>DT.AMT.DLXF.CD</code> tops the chart of average debt.
+This category includes repayment of long term debts.
+Countries take on long-term debt to acquire immediate capital.
+More information about this category can be found <a href="https://datacatalog.worldbank.org/principal-repayments-external-debt-long-term-amt-current-us-0">here</a>. </p>
+<p>An interesting observation in the above finding is that there is a huge difference in the amounts of the indicators after the second one.
+This indicates that the first two indicators might be the most severe categories in which the countries owe their debts.</p>
+<p>We can investigate this a bit more so as to find out which country owes the highest amount of debt in the category of long term debts (<code>DT.AMT.DLXF.CD</code>).
+Since not all the countries suffer from the same kind of economic disturbances, this finding will allow us to understand that particular country's economic condition a bit more specifically. </p>

+## The most common debt indicator
+<p>China has the highest amount of debt in the long-term debt (<code>DT.AMT.DLXF.CD</code>) category.
+This is verified by <a href="https://data.worldbank.org/indicator/DT.AMT.DLXF.CD?end=2018&most_recent_value_desc=true">The World Bank</a>.
+It is often a good idea to verify our analyses like this since it validates that our investigations are correct. </p>
+<p>We saw that long-term debt is the topmost category when it comes to the average amount of debt.
+But is it the most common indicator in which the countries owe their debt?
+Let's find that out. </p>

+## Other viable debt issues and conclusion
+<p>There are a total of six debt indicators in which all the countries listed in our dataset have taken debt.
+The indicator <code>DT.AMT.DLXF.CD</code> is also there in the list.
+So, this gives us a clue that all these countries are suffering from a common economic issue.
+But that is not the end of the story, but just a part of the story. </p>
+<p>Let's change tracks from <code>debt_indicator</code>s now and focus on the amount of debt again.
+Let's find out the maximum amount of debt for an indicator that each country has.
+With this, we will be in a position to identify the other plausible economic issues a country might be going through.</p>
+<p>In this notebook, we took a look at debt owed by countries across the globe.
+We extracted a few summary statistics from the data and unraveled some interesting facts and figures.
+We also validated our findings to make sure the investigations are correct.</p>